iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Completeness, Convergence in Banach Space.md

 therefore, any Cauchy sequence in the space can converge to a point that is well defined as well.
 Therefore, the space $(X, \Vert \cdot\Vert)$ is complete.

 **Remarks**:

+This establishes the convergence of a series in the Banach space.
+The concept of convergence can be used to establish the idea of a basis.
+It's the Schauder Basis, we will define it next.

+**Definition: Schaudar Basis**

+> If a normed space $X$ contains a sequence $(e_n)$ with the property that for ever $x\in X$ there exists a sequence of scalars such that $\Vert x - (\alpha e_1 + \cdots + \alpha e_n)\Vert\rightarrow 0$, then it's called a Schauder Basis.

+**Observations**:

+This is very similar to what we had for Linear Algebra.
+Not all separable Banach space have a Schaudar Basis. it was given only quite recently, by P.Enflo (1973) who was able to construct a separable Banach space  which has no Schauder basis.
+See [here](https://math.stackexchange.com/questions/644732/example-of-a-separable-space-without-a-schauder-basis) for an explanations from Mathstack Exchange.

+**Remark**:

+The finite dimenstional equivalence of the above basis is the Hamel's Basis.